Sinus Surgery for Sinusitis

 - Inflammation of the membrane that covers the brain (meningitis).

 Endoscopic surgery has become the standard type of surgery done for chronic sinusitis.
 But traditional surgery is still the best choice in certain cases.
-The type of surgery you have will depend on which sinuses are affected and how severely they are damaged.
-1 For more information, see the topic Endoscopic Surgery for Sinusitis.
+The type of surgery you have will depend on which sinuses are affected and how severely they are damaged.1 To learn more, see the topic Endoscopic Surgery for Sinusitis.

 Surgical treatment of sinusitis should be considered only when more conservative approaches, such as home treatment and medications, have failed.